CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     When we get later into the guide, we'll explain how to pair these back up into a single object.

-1. With all your desired secrets and certificates now uploaded to AKV, it's time to configure the `Values.yaml` to begin synchronising.
+1. With all your desired secrets and certificates now uploaded to AKV, it's time to configure the `Values.yaml` to begin synchronizing.

     In your values file, add the following block of code into the global values: